A Restaurant Owner Allegedly Put Out A Smoker’s Cigarette With A Fire Extinguisher, May Face Assault Charges

 A Salt Lake City restaurant owner was caught on video allegedly putting out a smoker’s cigarette with a fire extinguisher, KUTV reports.
-The owner has since given up ownership of his restaurants, and may yet face criminal charges.
+The owner has since given up ownership of his restaurants and may yet face criminal charges.

 What transpired between business owner Alex Jamison and smoker Jon Bird is largely a matter of whom you ask, but the basic facts seem not to be in dispute.
 It seems that on Friday, Bird was volunteering at a downtown arts festival when he took a smoke break.
 Jamison took exception to where Bird was smoking and asked him to put out his cigarette and go smoke somewhere else, which Bird says he did.